-In 2021 the California Department of Health Care Services will begin the process of recontracting with Medi-Cal managed care plans (often referred to as procurement).
-It's a critical opportunity to use new financial incentives and oversight measures to improve quality and access to care for Medi-Cal members.
+In 2021 the California Department of Health Care Services (DHCS) will begin the process of recontracting with Medi-Cal managed care plans (often referred to as procurement) and will also update its Comprehensive Quality Strategy.
+These are critical opportunities to use new financial incentives and oversight measures to improve quality and access to care for Medi-Cal members.

-This collection highlights research into the quality of care in Medi-Cal managed care and potential solutions that can be pursued by the Department of Health Care Services during the recontracting process with managed care plans to improve quality and reduce disparities.
+This collection highlights research into the quality of care in Medi-Cal managed care and potential solutions that can be pursued by DHCS.

 Health Organizations Advise DHCS on Recontracting with Medi-Cal Health Plans

 Medi-Cal’s System for Children’s Health Care Is Broken; Newsom Can Help Fix It

 In this CalMatters commentary, Children Now recommends how the Newsom Administration can re-contract with Medi-Cal managed care plans to improve quality and access for the state’s children enrolled in Medi-Cal.

 There is wide variation across the state and even within counties in managed care plan success in ensuring children get the services they need to get or stay healthy.
 Children Now analyzed county- and plan-level data to develop 58 county landscapes of Medi-Cal managed care for children.